Pärnu Beach

 Pärnu Beach (Pärnu rand) is a beach of Pärnu Bay, administratively in Pärnu, Estonia.
 In a sunny summer day, tens of thousand sunbathers and swimmers visit the beach.

-In the beach, there are, for example, swings, surfing equipment rental, mini golf area.
-Also Rannahotell Pärnu is located on the beach.
+The beach area includes swings, surfing equipment rental and a mini golf area.
+A number of hotels are located by the beach, such as Pärnu Rannahotell, Pärnu Mud Baths and Tervise Paradiis.
+The beach promenade was renovated in 2021.

+Set in 2010, the record water temperature at Pärnu Beach is 33 °C.